gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 they're ever made Emir of Coriandel, they'll have an acceptance speech ready.
 No, thank you."
 He waved away the teapot Mamaere Mayeule lifted.
 "But they do talk about useful things once in a while.
 You just have to be patient.
-Like the Hett---as near as I can tell, they've been working for over a hundred years to get Avaunt back."
+Like the Hett—as near as I can tell, they've been working for over a hundred years to get Avaunt back."

 "Back?"
 The bosun thumped his fist on the table.
 "The mountain is